 - After the End

 - Allegedly Free Game: You can survive for free, but success is, as always, at a premium.
 A great part of the content doesn't need tons of cash shop gear, but not using it will get you flamed by the Stop Having Fun Guys.
 Certain things (such as Shiva&Vishnu, Daisoujou Eggs, Virtual Beach, etc) do require a good deal of cash shop gears to be successful, though.
+After the game's official closure, fan servers such as RE:Imagine made it so that cash shop items could be obtained for free, averting this trope.

 - A.K.A.-47: There are many weapons that are clearly real-life guns.
 For instance, the "Desert Rambus" looks suspiciously like a rather common (in media anyway) .50AE pistol.